 The number of employment-related claims filed through the U.S. Equal Opportunity Employment Commission (EEOC) continues to trend upward.
 Persistently high unemployment rates and changing regulatory and enforcement activities are contributing factors.

 Adding to the trend is the fact that filing an employment-related charge is simple, and free.
-A claim can be initiated by phone or mail, or filed in person at an EEOC office.
+A claim can be initiated by phone or mail, or filed in person at a local EEOC office.

 Factors to consider